cocowy1/RoSe-Robust-Self-supervised-Stereo-Matching-under-Adverse-Weather-Conditions/README.md

     └── AdverseWeather testset
 ```

+# 2. Train on SceneFlow
+Run `main_stereo.py` to train on the SceneFlow dataset.
+Please update the datapath in `main_stereo.py` to your training data path.
+Please note that ' hyperparameters' enhancement=False in the pre-training process.

+# 3. Finetune \& Inference
+Run `main_stereo_unp.py` to finetune on the different real-world datasets (Step 1).
+Please update the datapath in `main_stereo_unp.py` to your training data path.
+Run `main_stereo_pseudo.py` to finetune on the different real-world datasets (Step 2).
+Please update the datapath in `main_stereo_pseudo.py` to your training data path.
+Run `evaluate_stereo.py` to evaluate on the different real-world datasets.
+Please update the datapath in `evaluate_stereo.py` to your training data path.

 ## 📎 Citation
 If you use or refer to RoSe in your work, please cite our paper: